 To find out how strong the stomach muscles are, see if the child can do "sit ups" (or at least raise his head and chest).
+To test the back muscles, see if he can bend backward like this.

 Sitting up with knees bent uses (and tests) mainly the stomach muscles.
 Feel stomach muscles tighten.